BusisiwePieterson/ansible-config-mgt/README.md

 ![image](images/Screenshot_2.png)

-In this step we create a new Freestyle project in Jenkins and configure build job to archive the repository content to `ls /var/lib/jenkins/jobs/ansible/builds/<build_number>/archive/
+In this step, we create a new Freestyle project in Jenkins and configure a build job to archive the repository content to `ls /var/lib/jenkins/jobs/ansible/builds/<build_number>/archive/
 ` every time it is changed.